Description

 Course Overview

-The Qualsafe Level 3 Award in the Safe Administration of Lifesaving Medication (RQF) is intended for those who are employed by a Care Quality Commission (CQC) registered organisation that have a specific responsibility at work to be able to safely administer and monitor the effects of medication within their scope of practice.
+The Qualsafe Level 3 Award in the Safe Administration of Lifesaving Medication (SALM) is intended for those who are employed by a Care Quality Commission (CQC)-registered organisation and have a specific responsibility at work to be able to safely administer and monitor the effects of medication within their scope of practice.

-Candidates must have successfully completed the QA Level 4 Certificate in First Response Emergency Care (RQF) or equivalent qualification.
+Candidates must have successfully completed the QA Level 4 Certificate in First Response Emergency Care (FREC 4) or an equivalent qualification.

 What’s Covered?